Victor Buller Turner

 Lieutenant-Colonel Victor Buller Turner VC, CVO (17 January 1900 – 7 August 1972) was a British Army officer and an English recipient of the Victoria Cross (VC) during the Second World War, the highest award for gallantry in the face of the enemy that can be awarded to members of British and other Commonwealth forces.

 His older brother, Alexander Turner, received a posthumous VC during the First World War.

 Early life

 Victor Buller Turner was born in Reading, Berkshire on 17 January 1900.
 He was the son of Major Charles Turner of the Royal Berkshire Regiment of the British Army and his second wife, Jane Elizabeth, the only daughter of Admiral Sir Alexander Buller, a Royal Navy officer.
 He was the younger brother of Alexander Buller Turner VC and was also related to General Sir Redvers Buller VC.

 Turner was educated at Parkside School, Surrey, Wellington College.

 Military career

 1918–1939

-After attending the Royal Military College, Sandhurst, Turner was commissioned as a second lieutenant in the Rifle Brigade in 1918.

-He served in the campaign in Iraq in 1919–20, was promoted to major in 1938.
+After attending the Royal Military College, Sandhurst, Turner was commissioned as a second lieutenant in the Rifle Brigade (The Prince Consort's Own) in December 1918.
+He served in the campaign in Iraq in 1919–20, was promoted lieutenant in December 1920, and again to major in July 1938.